Achronite/ener314rt-debug/README.md

 ## To run
 ``$ node test.js``

+This program:
-The program performs a continuous on/off switch of 1 OOK device (every 14 seconds) and also executes the monitor thread for FSK devices.
-It also returns a discovered device list of FSK devices every 30 seconds.

-You can use the OOK switch transmissions to train a 'control' or 'green button' device.
+* does a continuous on/off switch of 1 OOK device (every 14 seconds) - You can use this to teach a 'control' or 'green button' device.
+* executes the monitor thread for FSK devices
+* outputs any FSK messages received
+* returns a list of discovered FSK devices every 30 seconds.

-You can use the test.js file as a basis for your node based module, but please utilise the released module energenie-ener314rt instead.
+You can use the test.js file as a basis for creating a node module, but please utilise the released module **energenie-ener314rt** instead of the cloned code here to ensure you have the latest version.

 # About